 River Valley Community College has articulation agreements with the University System of New Hampshire.
 In addition, many programs have written agreements with 4-year colleges and universities that provide seamless transfer to bachelor degree programs.
-Existing agreements are with:

-- University of New Hampshire

-- Keene State College

-- Granite State College

-- Franklin University of Ohio

-- Rivier College

-- Hesser College

-- Springfield College
+Existing agreements are with: • University of New Hampshire • Plymouth State University • Keene State College • University of Vermont • Granite State College • Franklin Pierce University • Franklin University of Ohio • SUNY - UpState Medical University • Rivier College • University of New England • Hesser College • New England College • Springfield College.